 Rocky Fork Trail is a 14 mile moderately trafficked out and back trail located near Basalt, Colorado and is rated as moderate.
-The trail is primarily used for hiking, trail running, and cross country skiing and is accessible from June until September.
+The trail is primarily used for hiking, trail running, and cross country skiing and is best used from June until September.

 cross country skiing